 Picking the right material for your counters can be a daunting task.
-There are countless options, each with their own advantages and disadvantages.
+There are countless options—granite, quartz, marble, solid surface—each with their own advantages and disadvantages.
 Like every home improvement project, it ultimately comes down to personal preference and budget.
-But with so many options to wade through, it can be challenging to know where to start.
+With so many options to wade through, it can be challenging to know where to start.

 Two of the most popular choices for countertop materials are granite and quartz.
-They’re both beautiful, durable, and add a level of luxury to kitchens and bathrooms.
+Both countertop materials are beautiful, durable, and add a level of luxury to kitchens and bathrooms.
 If you watch any number of HGTV shows, you’re probably aware that people are usually fans of one or the other.

 Quartz countertops versus granite: What's the difference?